aduaravind2526/nsw-property-market-dashboard/README.md

 A Power BI dashboard analysing the New South Wales residential property market across rental and sales sectors, sourced from the NSW Department of Communities and Justice (DCJ).

-Built as a portfolio project to demonstrate end-to-end data analytics skills — from raw government data through ETL, semantic modelling, and interactive visualisation.
+Built as a portfolio project to demonstrate end-to-end data analytics skills — from raw government data through ETL, and interactive visualisation.

 ---